danp0kes/age-predictor/README.md

 4. Draw Conclusions
     - How effective is the model?
     - How can it be used to save resources?
-    - For fun: how old do I, my fiance, and my dogs look?

 ## Assumptions:
 - The distribution of the age of customers who purchase alcohol is similar to the distribition of the age of customers generally.